 "It's a great way to get a full information download from them and orient yourself with the building," she says.
 "I also like to ask where other tenants go wrong and have bothered them so that we don't make the same mistakes or fall into patterns they don't like."

-"I recommend setting up a weekly or even twice-a-week move check-in with all your key stakeholders, from IT to the design team, to make sure everyone's feeling good about the timeline and being flexible if need be," adds Gray.
+"I recommend setting up a weekly or even twice-a-week office move check-ins with all your key stakeholders, from IT to the design team, to make sure everyone's feeling good about the timeline and being flexible if need be," adds Gray.

 Reach out to vendors